 Columbus Documenters, Powered by Signal Ohio

 For the past five years, Signal Ohio has demonstrated the power of building new local newsrooms with Documenters at the center.
-Columbus joins longstanding Documenters communities in Cleveland, Akron, and Cincinnati, expanding people-powered journalism into Ohio’s largest municipality.
+Columbus joins longstanding Documenters communities in Cleveland, Akron, and Cincinnati, expanding participatory journalism into Ohio’s largest municipality.
 Dozens of Documenters have already begun covering Columbus City Council meetings while building community virtually across the state of Ohio with Documenters in other Signal sites.

 Kansas City Documenters, Powered by The Beacon